 CREDO

 CREDO is an in-person, weeklong conference focused on pastors’ wholeness and well-being.
 Each CREDO conference is led by a team of experienced faculty who guide participants in a visioning and discernment process through four key areas of well-being: spiritual, vocational, physical and emotional health, and financial.
 Invitations typically go out in late summer to open registration for the following year’s conferences.
-Seats are limited to up to 30 participants per conference, and they fill quickly on a first-come, first-served basis.
+Seats are limited to 28 participants per conference, and they fill quickly on a first-come, first-served basis.

 Who’s eligible